opalj/opal/src/site/Hermes.md

         }
     }

 In some cases it might be interesting to also derive general project-wide statistic on the fly.
-In this case, the results should be stored in the project configuration's statistics object.
+In this case, the results should be stored in the project configuration's `statistics` object.
 E.g., if you would have computed the average size of the inheritance tree on the fly, you would then store the value in the project's statistics as shown below.

     projectConfiguration.addStatistic("⟨SizeOfInheritanceTree⟩",averageSizeOfInheritanceTree)

+Here, the string `"⟨SizeOfInheritanceTree⟩"` uses the mathematical notation "⟨⟩" to denote the average.

+After implementing the query, it is highly recommended to document the query.
+The documentation should describe the derived feature and should also give at least one example in which context the query is useful.
+E.g., the above query would help to select trivial programs for which a pure Java based analysis would be sufficient.

 ## Executing Queries